sammyfares/portfolio/README.md

 # ice box
 //
-wanna add a drop menu
+I want to add a drop menu.
+//
-wana to make my about me smoother over all website better better nav bar more content
+I want to make my website look better.
+//
+I want to add more Content on the page.
+//
+want to add a hamburger menu.
+//

 ![ScreenShot](Screen%20Shot%202022-06-10%20at%208.08.53%20PM.png)